daemontus/artefact-aeon-py/README.md

 ```
 # Substitute model_path and model_name for actual names
-# Generate model file for each parametrisation of given network
+# Generate model file for each parametrisation of the given network
-python3 generate_parametrizations.py model_path
+python3 generate-parametrizations.py model_path
 # Create also bnet versions of those models (other tools require them)
 python3 aeon-to-bnet.py all-parametrisations/model_name